calebtech/DataAnalysis/README.md

 ## On a CPANEL

-To integrate the DNS Gateway Module on your cpanel please follow the instructions below.
+To integrate the DNS Gateway Module on your cpanel or server please follow the instructions below.
 Sign up on https://portal.dns.business, read and accept all the terms and condition and then request credentials which will be sent to your email.

 Download the DNS Gateway Module zip